We Let Claude Write Our Database Migrations — Here's What It Silently Deleted

 Claude verdict: safe to drop but never shipped.
 Nobody knew.

-The Damage
+The damage

 The rollback in the migration was useless.
-DROP COLUMN does not preserve data.
-The column and its contents were gone.
-Our only options were:
+DROP COLUMN doesn't preserve data.

-2. Re-extract the address fields from address_json (which we had luckily migrated before dropping)
+- Re-extract the address fields from

 -- Emergency: restore address columns from address_json backup